pulumi/docs/content/docs/reference/pkg/aws/ec2transitgateway/peeringattachment.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://golang.org/pkg/builtin/#string">string</a></span>
     </dt>
     <dd>{{% md %}}Account ID of EC2 Transit Gateway to peer with.
-Defaults to the account ID the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html) is currently connected to.
+Defaults to the account ID the current provider is currently connected to.
 {{% /md %}}</dd>

     <dt class="property-optional"